varchaar/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Dotfiles for ArchLinux
+    These are my dotfiles on Arch linux with AwesomeWM